Kim Jae-joong: 2013–2017: Solo Korean albums

-2018–present: Solo albums
+2018–2022: Solo albums

 Kim released his first Japanese single "Sign / Your Love" on June 27, 2018.
 On October 24, 2018, he released his second Japanese single, "Defiance" / "Lavender".
 Both singles would be certified gold (selling over 100,000 copies) by the Recording Industry Association of Japan.
 Those two songs would be featured on his first Japanese album, Flawless Love which was released on April 10, 2019.
 The album would be the first time he topped the Oricon Weekly Album Rankings as a solo artist with its debut.
 He promoted the album in Japan during his tour entitled The Jaejoong Arena Tour 2019 – Flawless Love.
 His second Japanese album, Love Covers, was released on September 25, 2019, and debuted at number one on the Oricon Weekly Album Rankings.
 The album was awarded the Planning Award at the 61st Japan Record Awards and the "Best 3 Albums (Asia)" award at the 34th Japan Gold Disc Award.